 Wild garlic, three-cornered leek and wild carrot are among the whiffier plants in the meadow, but also sniff the hawthorn blossom.
 If it smells of vanilla it will be common hawthorn, if it smells of rotten corpses then it is one of the other varieties,

 Go on a tree hunt and touch the different barks – you should find willow, poplar, apple, ash and oak.
 You are welcome to collect the blackberries and fruits of the hawthorn and blackthorn bushes but beware of the thorns and leave some for the birds.
 Look under a large stone and you may find a slow-worm.

 Nature at home and activities on site

 We have produced a super Colouring Sheet for you to download and complete at home.
 We have also produced an I Spy Sheet and Map for you to print at home, or download to your phone and take to the site.
 And become a Bug Bunch Ranger.
 All these activities and resources can be found here.

 This site is a Countryside Stewardship Scheme.
 We therefore do not cut the meadow until the seeds have set.

 How to get there

-On foot/By bike – The site can be accessed from Cemetery Road, just off James Avenue.
+On foot and by bike – The site can be accessed from Cemetery Road, just off James Avenue.
 The grass access is from the roundabout near the cemetery entrance.
-There are currently no cycle racks on site.
+There are two cycle racks on site.